SmartBear/zephyr-for-jira-examples/pytest-example/README.md

 - `test` prefixed test functions or methods inside `Test` prefixed test classes (without an __init__ method) (https://docs.pytest.org/en/stable/goodpractices.html#test-discovery)

-However, Zephyr Scale and Zephyr Squad rely on a specific format for naming tests: either test case name is matched by full class name (or file path) and test method name or a test case key is parsed from the method name if the method name starts or ends with a Zephyr Scale or Zephyr Squad test case key.
+However, Zephyr relies on a specific format for naming tests: either test case name is matched by full class name (or file path) and test method name or a test case key is parsed from the method name if the method name starts or ends with a Zephyr test case key.
 In order to mark a test with a test case key, it must be added at the end of the name.
 (Or the configuration of pytest framework might be adjusted, more information here: https://docs.pytest.org/en/stable/example/pythoncollection.html)

 For example from TestClass: